AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-12-12-why-flutter.md

 **4. Dart is the programming language for Flutter**

-Because it is optimised for Client development with HOT RELOAD, powered by the DART VM, so that developers can iteratively make changes and instantly see changes or results in the app.
+Because it is optimized for Client development with HOT RELOAD, powered by the DART VM so that developers can iteratively make changes and instantly see changes or results in the app.

 **5. Dart compiles to native machine code for mobile and desktop, as well as to JavaScript for the web**